Summer Faculty Workshop in Policy Research and Analysis

 |Dr. Emanuel Waddell||The University of Alabama in Huntsville||How to Increase the Retention of Students who Express an Interest in STEM|

 |Dr. Francis Yemofio||Charles Drew University||Access to Healthcare in Underserved Areas of South Los Angeles|

 For more information about PRGS's Summer Faculty Workshop program, contact

 (310) 393-0411, ext.
 6742

 About PRGS and RAND

 The Pardee RAND Graduate School (PRGS), founded in 1970 as one of the country’s original eight graduate programs in public policy, educates and trains graduates who will shape public policy and lead public policy programs around the world.
 PRGS is unique in American higher education.
 It is the only program specializing in the Ph.D., and the only graduate program in public policy based at a research institute—the RAND Corporation—which invented many of the analytical tools of public policy analysis.
 The multidisciplinary curriculum emphasizes research methods drawn from mathematics, economics and the behavioral and social sciences.
 All students complete a core curriculum including courses in policy analysis, empirical and social science methods, microeconomics, macroeconomics, cost-benefit analysis and operations research.
 Most of the PRGS faculty members are also full-time policy analysts at RAND, and as such they bring the perspective of practitioners into the classroom.
-As of December 2012, PRGS has awarded 296 Ph.D. degrees in Policy Analysis and its graduates are making a difference in public policy around the globe.
+As of Fall 2013, PRGS has awarded over 300 Ph.D. degrees in Policy Analysis, and its graduates are making a difference in public policy around the globe.

 Recognizing that not all those in need of training in policy analysis need or can afford to devote three to five years of study toward the Ph.D., PRGS offers short courses which can be tailored to the needs of academics and policy practitioners desirous of further training in their craft.